vl4ds/Documentation/getting-started/first-smartapp.rst

     	def motionState = themotion.currentState("motion")

         if (motionState.value == "inactive") {
             // get the time elapsed between now and when the motion reported inactive def elapsed = now() - motionState.date.time

             // elapsed time is in milliseconds, so the threshold must be converted to milliseconds too def threshold = 1000 * 60 * minutes

             if (elapsed >= threshold) {
                 log.debug "Motion has stayed inactive long enough since last check ($elapsed ms):  turning switch off" theswitch.off()
             } else {
             	log.debug "Motion has not stayed inactive long enough since last check ($elapsed ms):  doing nothing" }
         } else {
             // Motion active; just log it and do nothing log.debug "Motion is active, do nothing and wait for inactive" }
     }

 ----

-But How Does the Switch Actually Turn On (or off)!?
+But How Does the Switch Actually Turn On (or Off)!?
 ---------------------------------------------------

 Now that we understand how to control devices in a SmartApp, you may be wondering how exactly the method ``switch.on()`` turns on the switch.
 The answer is Device Handlers.